 a) 50-100 ppm

 Explanation: It is important to prepare the sanitizing solution accurately to ensure that the concentration is in optimum range for optimal results.
 Chlorine sanitizing solution to be effective is used at the concentration of 200-500 ppm.

-13. The process of raising or lowering the percent of fat in milk or cream to a desired standard is called?
+13. The process of raising or lowering the percent of fat in milk or cream to the desired standard is called?

 Explanation: Standardization of milk refers to the adjustment which means raising or lowering of fat and solids not fat levels of milk.
 It is simply the process of adjusting the fat content of milk.